Cynthia, Queensland: History

 The town and locality take their name from the railway station name given by Queensland Railways Department on 19 June 1925, using the name of the surrounding Cynthia Parish of the County of Yarrol.

 Cynthia State School opened on 30 January 1928.
-It closed in 1954.
+It closed on 31 May 1954.
+It was also in the former town on the western side of Abercorn Road (Burnett Highway) to the south-east of the former railway station (25.21474°S 151.12956°E).